Safeguarding

 The Mona Lisa

-In August 1911, Leonardo da Vinci‘s Mona Lisa mysteriously disappeared from the Louvre in Paris.
+Imagine walking through the halls of the Louvre, only to discover that the world’s most famous painting has vanished.
+This unthinkable scenario became reality in August 1911, Leonardo da Vinci‘s Mona Lisa mysteriously disappeared from the Louvre in Paris, sending shockwaves through the art world.
 After two long years of investigations, it was an Italian museum worker, Vincenzo Peruggia, who was caught attempting to return the iconic artwork in Florence.
 It was his hope that he would be rewarded for bringing the painting back to its homeland of Italy.
 Fortunately, the Mona Lisa was safely returned to the Louvre in 1913, where it continues to draw visitors to this day.

 The Isabella Stewart Gardner Museum Heist